Jacoaab/Jacoaab/README.md

-- 👋 Hi, I’m @Jacoaab (Jacob) and I currently enrolled as a freshman student
+- 👋 Hi, I’m @Jacoaab (Jacob) and I currently enrolled as a sophomore student
-- 👀 I’m interested in programmer, software engineer, software dev, and web dev
+- 👀 I’m interested in software engineer, software dev, and web dev
 - 🌱 I’m currently learning C++ ( I know a little of HTML)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...
+- 📫 How to reach me is imjake05@gmail.com
 -
 <!---
 Jacoaab/Jacoaab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.